 The difference between differential pressure sensors and static pressure sensors is that the static type uses only one port to measure the pressure while the differential pressure sensors usually consist of two ports that host the attachment of the pipes.

 Differential pressure sensors application

 There are also more important fields that use this sensor.
-With the advancement of technology in today’s world, our medical field has progressed even further than before but that doesn’t mean that small units such as a pressure sensor can’t keep up with the field.
+With the advancement of technology in today’s world, our medical field has progressed even further than before but that doesn’t mean that small units such as pressure sensors can’t keep up with the field.
 In fact, these sensors are useful in the medical field and play a crucial role when it comes to saving our life.
-Respirator and breathing detection equipment, deep vein thrombosis, and also infusion pumps are among places using the help of such pressure sensors.
-They can be used inside devices that cure diseases, and also enable us to breathe, and so on!
+Respirator and breathing detection equipment, deep vein thrombosis, and also infusion pumps are among the places using the help of such pressure sensors.
+They can be used inside devices that cure diseases and also enable us to breathe etc.

 That was all there is to know about differential pressure sensors and their important role in our life.
 Have you ever worked with one?
 Comment below and share your experience with us.
 And if you have any questions about your pressure sensor and need a solution, feel free to sign up on Linquip and our experts will answer all your questions.

 By using Linquip RFQ Service, you can expect to receive quotations from various suppliers across multiple industries and regions.

 Click Here to Request a Quotation From Suppliers and Service Providers